makiki99/h3templates/templates/one_minute_madness/index.md

 ![](graph.png)

 * Map size: L
+* Special information:
+    * The road connection between zones 1 and 2 should be almost always the green two-way monolith.
 * Zones 9 and 10 are player starting zones.
     * Treasure values: (500-3000, 38)
     * Terrain is corresponding to the towns chosen by the players.